Our History

 Natalie is a real estate executive with 15+ years of environmental, social and governance (ESG) expertise.
 She currently leads the ESG and innovation team at Hudson Pacific Properties, a real estate investment trust with over 2 million square feet of office and studio properties in Hollywood.
 Positive coping strategies: spending time with family, getting outside, and reading.

-Over the past 33 years, Nicole has been a force for good in the field of Human Services and Social Work, supporting individuals experiencing homelessness, mental illness, and substance use disorder in the community seeking medical services from emergency departments.
+Over the past 34 years, Nicole has been a force for good in the field of Human Services and Social Work, supporting individuals experiencing homelessness, mental illness, and substance use disorder seeking medical services from emergency departments.
+In her current role as a CalAIM provider for most health plans, Nicole offers personalized care management services committed to improving health outcomes.
 Positive coping strategies: Being spiritually grounded, hanging out with family & friends, shopping, traveling and playing golf.

 With decades of experience in individual, organizational and community transformation, and a life-long commitment to helping the most vulnerable, Steve facilitates evaluation and growth for the enhancement of effective functioning and psychosocial adjustments, helping to bring about change that enhances human well-being.
 Positive coping strategies: gym rat, hiking, cooking/baking, and the garden is my happy place.